2026 Availability- Expected pickup date is April 27th

 Soils: Requires well-drained sand or loam soils.
 Does not like overly fertile soils and does not do well in clay.

-Bridges' Penstemon is not native to Cache County, but may still serve as a host plant for native pollinators whose native ranges overlap.
+Bridges' Penstemon is native to southern Utah, but may still serve as a host plant for native pollinators whose native ranges overlap.
 Penstemon plants are an important nectar source for a variety of native pollinators, including hummingbirds.